dmb1o3/NBAWinPredictor/README.md

 4. Install requirements using "pip install -r requirements.txt"
 5. Run NBA_data_collector.py
 6. Run command 3.
 Setup database
-7. Run command 1 and enter in desired seasons
+7. Run command 1.
+Download data for an entire year and enter in desired seasons
-8. After running can do whatever you would like with data but if you want to test the models go to models.py and change years_to_examine to contain years you have downloaded data for
+8. After running can do whatever you would like with data but if you want to test the models run models.py
-9. Run models.py

-## Usage